 First discovered by scientists in Australia, the gene is most prevalent in the Texel breed, but luckily the EasyCare breed to some extent, also carries it.

-When individual animals are tested for the gene, the results from the laboratory will signify a negative, a single copy myostatin denoted by a T+ or a Twin copy denoted as a T+T+, which is usually described as being a MYOMAX GOLD which is trademarked by Innovis and must not be used on adverts or in the market.
-It is a double myostatin gene carrier.
+When individual animals are tested for the gene, the results from the laboratory will signify a negative, a single copy myostatin denoted by a T+ or a Twin copy denoted as a T+T+, which could be described in conversation as being a Myomax Gold carrier.
+Gold is a double gene carrier.
+A single carrier is often referred to a Myomax Silver.
+This is a single copy carrier.
+No gene present will be denoted as wildtype.
+The report can also say carrier which means the animal has one copy of the gene.

-Breeders who need to improve their carcass grades in pure bred EasyCares, will find that by using a ram with a single copy myostatin, 50% of the progeny wil produce some 5% extra lean meat.
+Breeders who need to improve their carcass grades in pure bred EasyCare sheep will find that by using a ram with a single copy myostatin, 50% of the progeny will produce some 5% extra lean meat.

 The second advantage to using a double myostatin ram is that all of his progeny will carry at least one copy of the gene.
 This is of course a simple but effective way of introducing the myostatin gene to all replacement stock.